researcher-rwell/research/DMP_Template.md

 -   Paste the contents of the generated file into this file

-For Data Management Plan generation it is expected to use a tool such as DMP Online, which is available here <https://dmponline.dcc.ac.uk/>
+For Data Management Plan generation it is expected to use a tool such as DMPonline, which is available here: <https://dmponline.dcc.ac.uk/>